“Each of you is to stay in his own cell, pondering the Lord’s law day and night and keeping watch in prayer.”

-In addition to two hours of silent, contemplative prayer, one in early morning and the other in late afternoon, our Carmelite day revolves around the Eucharist and the Liturgy of the Hours - the Divine Office - through which we embrace the whole world with "its joys and sorrows, its problems and fears" (Vatican II).
+In addition to two hours of silent, contemplative prayer, one in early morning and the other in late afternoon, our Carmelite day revolves around the Eucharist and the Liturgy of the Hours - the Divine Office - through which we embrace the whole world, presenting to the Lord it’s fears and hopes, its joys and sufferings.

 The Carmelite nun lives with Jesus crucified for the salvation of the world, offering herself with Him, sharing in the mystery of His death and resurrection, and so playing her part in His redeeming work.